robertutterback/robertutterback.github.io/_pages/resources.md

 * A nice [collection](https://github.com/nushackers/notes-to-cs-freshmen-from-the-future/blob/master/README.md) of advice and info.
 Although it says freshman, it will likely be useful to all CS students.
 * [Vizualizations](https://visualgo.net) of many algorithms and data structures.
+* A [massive list](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) of links for programmers, ranging from tech news to interview preparation to improving your English.
 * [Teach Yourself CS](https://teachyourselfcs.com) is another list of resources.
 It's aimed toward self-taught software engineers, but the materials could be very useful if you're struggling in a particular course.